RUTILEA/SDTest/README.md

 1. Run Qt Designer and create a .qrc file into [src/main/python/][dir-python].
 2. After editing the resources, convert the .qrc file to .py file by the command `pyrcc5 -o --import-from qrc FILENAME_rc.py FILENAME.qrc` inside that directory.
 Both .qrc and .py files should be stored together there.

 ### Deployment
 - `src\build.py freeze` turns the app's source code into a standalone executable.
 This creates the folder `target/SDTest`.
 You can copy this directory to any other computer (with the same OS as yours) and run the app there.
+- `src\build.py installer` generates the app's installer into `targets/`.
+On Windows, this would be an executable called `SDTestSetup.exe`.
+Before you can use the installer command on Windows, please install [NSIS][link-nsis] and add its installation directory to your `PATH` environment variable.

 #### Debugging of the standalone executable
 - `src\build.py clean`
 - `src\build.py freeze --debug`
-- `./target/SDTest/SDTest.exe` executes the app and you can debug it on console like `fbs run`
+- `./target/SDTest/SDTest.exe` executes the app and you can debug it on console like `src\build.py run`

+#### Code-Sign the executables
+- Both `freeze` and `installer` commands automatically code-sign the generated `.exe` files on Windows if the certificate file exists.
+You must place a certificate file at `src/freeze/base/SDTest.pfx` first.
+Please note that the file extension of the certificate must be `.pfx`, otherwise it may be shared in the PUBLIC repository.
+- Currently automatic code-signing is only implemented for Windows.
+For others will be supported soon.

 ## Support
 - Report issues on the [GitHub issue tracker][link-github-issues]